 These headphones have an 11mm vibrating diaphragm and a CSR chip for high-fidelity audio.
-Meanwhile, an internal nano-coating protects them from heavy rain or sweat during intense exercises.
+Meanwhile, an internal nano-coating protects them from rain or sweat during exercise.

 Pros: These are offered in eight color options.
 A CVC noise-canceling mic reduces static and environmental noises for clearer-sounding calls.

 Cons: The bass may sound a bit high for some.